rbdannenberg/arco/doc/design.md

 Preferences are only written on request by writing the current `p_*` values, which can include -1 for "no preference".

 Initially, arco_* values are set to preferences.
-The can be changed.
+They can be changed.
-Changes are saved in preferences.
+Changes are *not* automatically saved back to the .arco preference file.
+You must use the 'P' command to save them.

 Default in and out channels is 2.

 **Preferences inside/outside the server**